 cost - Path cost for an interface.
-(Range: 0 for auto-configuration, 1-65535 for short path cost method, 1-200,000,000 for long path cost method)
+(Range: 0 for auto-configuration, 1-65535 for short path cost method12, 1-200,000,000 for long path cost method)

-The recommended path cost range is listed in Table 98 on page 509.
+The recommended path cost range is listed in Table 91 on page 504.

-By default, the system automatically detects the speed and duplex mode used on each port, and configures the path cost according to the values shown below.
+By default, the system automatically detects the speed and duplex mode used on each port, and configures the path cost according to the values shown in Table 92.
 Path cost "0" is used to indicate auto-configuration mode.
 When the short path cost method is selected and the default path cost recommended by the IEEE 8021w standard exceeds 65,535, the default is set to 65,535.
-The default path costs are listed in Table 99 on page 509.
+The default path costs are listed in Table 92 on page 504.

 - Each spanning-tree instance is associated with a unique set of VLAN IDs. - This command is used by the multiple spanning-tree algorithm to determine the best path between devices.
-Therefore, lower values should be assigned to interfaces attached to faster media, and higher values assigned to interfaces with slower media.

-21. Use the spanning-tree pathcost method command to set the path cost method.

-- Use the no spanning-tree mst cost command to specify auto-configuration mode. - Path cost takes precedence over interface priority.
+Therefore, lower values should be assigned to interfaces attached to faster media, and higher values assigned to interfaces with slower media. - Use the no spanning-tree mst cost command to specify auto-configuration mode. - Path cost takes precedence over interface priority.

 '''

 Console(config)#interface Ethernet 1/5

-Console(config-if)#spanning-tree mst 1 cost 50
+Console(config-if) #spanning-tree mst 1 cost 50

 Console(config-if)#

 '''